 That show has a ton of irony in it, but one line of verbal irony I always loved was when Visery dies, which is ironic because he dies after Drogo pours molten gold on his head, giving him the crown he has been begging for since the show's pilot.

-Finally, we should talk about the most famous instance of verbal irony ever.
+'Game of Thrones'Credit: HBOFinally, we should talk about the most famous instance of verbal irony ever.

 It's in Dr. Strangelove when we hear this line, "Gentlemen!
 You can't fight in here!
 This is the war room!"
 That's the perfect example of something that makes that movie and Stanley Kubrick so special.

 What do you think are some of the best uses of verbal irony ever?
+And what are some movies where irony occurs that we left out?

 Let us know in the comments.